francofaa/hereticsSRD/Character Creation.md

 1. L# or \#HD: Indicates level for a player character or retainer / hit dice for monsters
 2. HP #(#): Indicates hit points.
 Parenthetical number represents flesh points, if any.
 3. AD # (*armor, if applicable*): Armored Defense stat, followed by any modifying armor pieces
-4. MD # (*wards, if applicable*): Magicked Defense stat followed by any modifying wards.
+4. MD # (*wards, if applicable*): Warded defense stat followed by any modifying wards.
 5. STR # DEX # INT # WIL #: The four ability in a row.
 Only lists the bonus.
 Add 10 to get the defense.
 When a stat line omits the ability, assume that its bonus is 0.
 6. MV # (#): Movement, in feet.
 The first number is exploration (10 minutes in a dungeon), second number combat movement (10 seconds).
 Usually omitted if it is 120 (40).
 7. Att: Attacks, usually followed by a to-hit bonus, a die (damage), and a parenthetical indicating the weapon, or spell.